A. K. Sukumaran

 A.K.
 Sukumaran (1938 – 17 May 2018) was an Indian playback singer who worked mainly in Malayalam cinema.

 Early life

 Sukumaran was born in 1938 in Thalapp, Kerala.
 He is best known for the song "Mani Mukile" with S. Janaki from a movie from 1965.

 Career

 In 1954 he sang for the first time for Kozhikode Akaswani.
 He was active in many stage shows and sang for few movies.
-Sukumaran recorded 22 song with the HMV label and sang also light music and non-film songs.
+Sukumaran recorded 22 song with the His Master's Voice label and sang also light music and non-film songs.
 He has performed in over 1000 stage shows in Kerala and outside and was known for his charismatic performance and presence.

 Death

 Sukumaran died on 17 May 2018 at the age of 80.